sabi-31/My_Perfect_Arch-linux/README.md

 	```
 	sudo pacman -Sy
 	```

 <br><br>

-### 2. Install rEFInd
+### 2. Install rEFInd (Optional but HIGHLY recommended)

 Refind is a boot manager.
 Simply put, when starting your PC, it will allow you to choose between Windows and Linux.
 It can also be themed to make the boot process look pretty.

 ```
 sudo pacman -S refind
 sudo refind-install
 ```

 >Once you run the second command, refind should set itself as the primary boot option.
 If it doesn't, you can change it in the motherboard settings.
 But because of this, you should now see multiple options during boot, including the ability to choose between windows and arch.
 For Arch, I recommend using the systemd-boot option, instead of the kernel option.
-You can hide any options you don't want using the 'Escape' Key.
+You can hide any options you don't want using the 'Delete' Key.

 <details>
 <summary>Why do I need both rEFInd and systemd-boot? </summary>